babelouest/glewlwyd/docs/REGISTER.md

 Example, if your registration [name](#name) is `registration`: [http://localhost:4593/profile.html?register=registration](http://localhost:4593/profile.html?register=registration)

 You can directly use this link in your network.

+The parameter `name` corresponds to the register instance name, the parameter `message` will be replaced by an internationalization message in the `webapp/locales/*/translation.json` files.
+The `register` parameter is a JSON array containing one or multiple JSON objects, each one with a property `name` and a property `message` in it.

 ### Add a link in the login page